Rachael-E/arran-runtime-blog-post/blog.md

 ));
 ```

 Now for the fun part!
 The hillshade renderer parameters are set up via the constructor for a new `HillshadeRenderer` class.
-If you are familiar with ArcGIS Pro's hillshade toolset, you'll recognise the same parameters here (https://pro.arcgis.com/en/pro-app/latest/tool-reference/3d-analyst/how-hillshade-works.htm).
+If you are familiar with ArcGIS Pro's hillshade toolset, you'll recognise the [same parameters](https://pro.arcgis.com/en/pro-app/latest/tool-reference/3d-analyst/how-hillshade-works.htm).
 - `altitude` - light's angle of elevation above the horizon, in degrees
 - `azimuth` - light's relative angle along the horizon, in degrees; measured clockwise, 0 is north
 - `zFactor` - factor to convert z unit to x,y units